atulmy/fullstack-validator/README.md

 # Full-Stack Validator

-A simple validation library for server and client side JavaScript applications.
+A simple validation library for server and client side applications.

 ### Features